rkaunismaa/NLP4HTML/README.md

 ## Monday, August 28, 2023

 Yup, even more tweaks to MyMatch ... gonna add the ability to rate users pictures from 1 to 5 ...

+## Tuesday, August 29, 2023

+3:29pm Rate more users in MyMatch.
+Now am thinking of seeing if I can identify accounts from the same user.
+How would I compare the images in one folder to the images in another folder, and then come up with some probability that it's the same user??
+This is what I am going to start working on ...and yeah, so much for this 'nlp4html' stuff I was originally going towards.
+The primary issue with most nlp tasks is that IF I work with any LLM, I can't work with it locally, cuz I only have 8gb of vram.
+Image stuff is way less resource intensive, so that's why I want to try this, to see what I can do and learn.

+3:42pm Hmmm ...
+'DeepFace' looks like it's worth looking into.

+3:51pm OK that's interesting.
+I already have a DeepFace folder on my /Data drive! ... and it already has the 'Labelled Faces in the Wild' dataset!
+Nice!
+It's dated around August 2022 ...

+4:03pm OK ... time to spin up a new conda environment to begin my examination of face recognition applications, starting with, I guess, DeepFace ...
+Hmm, DeepFace is maintained by just one dude ... and it does NOT use pytorch, it uses tensorflow ... ugh.

+Wow ... so FaceBook also has DeepFace which is NOT the same (of course) as this one dude above ...

+4:26pm ... so a reasonable place to start is to spin up one of the notebooks from the book Machine Learning with PyTorch and SciKit Learn by Sebastian Raschka.
+Chapter 14 has some good stuff to on computer vision and 'smile classification' which I am now going to look into.